fluid-project/fluid-launcher/README.md

 my.launcher();
 ```

+Note that we have defined a component grade `my.launcher.worker`, which is visible from our launch file.
+We could also
+have defined a grade in an external file, but we must require that file from the launcher file itself, so that it is
+defined when we try to instantiate the component.

 In this example, we set a default for `optionsFile`, which is used to load a sample configuration file:

 ```